AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 >[!NOTE]
 >
 > The terms *flow* and *dataflow* are used interchangeably in this tutorial.
-In the context of this tutorial, the have the same meaning.
+In the context of this tutorial, they have the same meaning.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform: